Salvage Titles Explained (2026 Detailed Guide)

 Tim Bain is a licensed insurance agent with 23 years of experience helping people protect their families and businesses with the best insurance coverage to meet their needs.
 His insurance expertise has been featured in several publications, including Investopedia and eFinancial.
 He also does digital marking and analysis for KPS/3, a communications and marking firm located in Nevada.

-- Salvage title meaning applies to any vehicle that is declared a total loss by an insurance company
+• A salvage title applies to any vehicle declared a total loss by an insurance company

-- To buy auto insurance for a salvage vehicle, the vehicle must be repaired and pass a state inspection
+• To insure a salvage vehicle, it must be repaired and pass a state inspection

 There are different types of vehicle title brands.